GitPaulo/Vulcan/commands/README.md

 - [Discord Commands](./discord/)
 - [Terminal Commands](./terminal/)

-Discord commands are the commands executed via the discord API.
-In other words, the relevant ones which typical users may interact with.
-Furthermore, vulcan also has Terminal Comamnds.
-These commands are parsed and executed via the vulcan CLI interface and are typically only of use to the developers or the host of vulcan.
+Discord commands are the commands executed via the Discord API.
+Terminal commands are the instructions executed via the Vulcan's process shell (on the host server).
+Please read the notes below for best practices with adding new commands.

 ## The 'commands.yml' file

-Each directory, representing a command interface, must contain the file 'commands.yml'.
-This file holds meta information about each of the commands.
-It is designed in such a way anyone can edit without much programming experience.
-The structure for each command descriptor should be definined at the top of each file.
+Each of the folders representing a command 'package' contains a file named 'commands.yml'.
+This file specifies the meta information about each of the commands within their respective realm.
+It is designed in such a way that anyone should be able to edit without much programming experience.
+The structure for each command descriptor should be defined at the top of each file.
+Please follow the instruction detailed in the commented sections.

 ## Adding a new command

-  1. Navigate to the correct derictory.
+  1. Navigate to the correct realm directory (discord/terminal).
   2. Identify the **type** of command you wish to add and navigate to the folder that best describes that type.
-If your type does not exist or is poorly represented, create a folder for it.
+If your type does not exist or is poorly represented then create a folder for it.
-  3. Inside the folder of your command type, create a .js file.
-The name of this file will be your **command id** (convention is full lowercase) and **must be unique.**
+  3. Inside the folder of your command type, create a .js file in which the main code will be held for that command.
+The name of this file will be your **command id** (full lowercase please) and **must be unique.**
+  4. __(optional)__ Extra code can be placed in the [](../structures/packages/) directory
-  4. Add the descriptor for your command in the appropriate command.yml file.
+  5. Add the descriptor for your command in the appropriate command.yml file.
-  5. __(optional)__ Add a thumbnail for the command emebed in the [assets](./assets/media/images/commands) folder
+  6. __(optional)__ Add a thumbnail for the command emebed in the [assets](./assets/media/images/commands) folder.

 ### Discord Command Template (./discord/mytype/mycommand.js)